-Up till 1849, a hired trail guide was deemed to be essential to the success of a wagon train.
-After the trails became more defined and trail traffic became heavier, guides were no longer seen as a necessity.
+Up till 1849, a hired trail guide was deemed essential to a wagon train’s success.
+However, after the trails became more defined and trail traffic became heavier, guides were no longer necessary.

-For the years 1841 through 1865, there were 172 murders along the trails as pioneers killed each other.
-While most of the perpetrators were unidentified and escaped punishment, there were 21 reported murder trials that resulted in executions on the trail.
+From 1841 through 1865, there were 172 murders along the trails as pioneers killed each other.
+While most of the perpetrators were unidentified and escaped punishment, 21 reported murder trials resulted in executions on the trail.

-Most wagon trains generally consisted of 20 to 40 wagons which made them more manageable than larger wagon trains
+Most wagon trains generally consisted of 20 to 40 wagons, making them more manageable than larger wagon trains.